 Consuming more carotenoid-containing vegetables.
-The consumption of higher intakes of lutein and zeaxanthin, two carotenoids present in dark green, leafy vegetables and corn, has been associated with a reduced risk of cataract in several large epidemiological studies.
+The consumption of higher intakes of lutein and zeaxanthin, two carotenoids present in dark green, leafy vegetables and corn, has been associated with a reduced risk of cataract in several extensive epidemiological studies.
 Within the crystalline lens, these carotenoids may protect against cataract by preventing the oxidation of lens proteins.

 Emphasizing antioxidant-rich foods.
 Some evidence suggests that high doses of antioxidants help prevent cataract formation, and that the antioxidant vitamins C and E may retard the progression of cataract., A 10-year study with 300 pairs of twins found an inverse relationship with dietary vitamin C consumption and cataract progression.
 Good sources of vitamin C include citrus fruits, peppers, tropical fruits, cantaloupe, strawberries, kiwifruits, cruciferous vegetables, tomatoes, potatoes, and sweet potatoes.
 Good sources of vitamin E include wheat germ, cooked spinach, soy milk, many varieties of nuts, sunflower seeds, mangoes, and olive, peanut, and vegetable oils.

-Vegetarian and vegan dietary pattern.
-Researchers in the UK looked at the diets of 27,670 non-diabetic participants in the European Prospective Investigation into Cancer and Nutrition study (EPIC-Oxford) and found a decrease in risk among those who ate the least meat, with vegetarian and vegan diets being the most protective.
+Vegetarian and vegan dietary patterns.
+Researchers in the UK looked at the diets of 27,670 nondiabetic participants in the European Prospective Investigation into Cancer and Nutrition study (EPIC-Oxford).
+They found a decrease in risk among those who ate the least meat, with vegetarian and vegan diets being the most protective.

 Avoidance of alcohol.
 Compared with nondrinkers, individuals who consumed more than 2 glasses per week of any type of alcohol (beer, wine, or distilled spirits) had a 13% higher risk for nuclear opacity.
 In the Swedish Mammography Cohort study of nearly 35,000 women, having 1 drink per day was associated with a 7% greater risk for cataract extraction compared with avoiding alcohol.